PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 04:23:22
+Last updated: 2024-04-07 04:23:55
-Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut
+Random Quote: What a man wants does not define him.
+What a man needs is what defines him. - Juan Nepomuceno Guerra